 Humber student Swetlana Adhikari held up a sign on Thursday evening demanding that “We want justice for Abhaya.”
-The placard was to raise awareness and stand up for a woman in her hometown of Kolkata, India, who was raped and murdered by a trainee doctor.
+The placard was to raise awareness and stand up for a woman in her hometown of Kolkata, India, who was raped and murdered by a man.

 “On August 9 and August 14, there was a slogan that was to reclaim the night.
 People from all over the place and back in my hometown went out and did a protest, similar to tonight,” she said.